unpackdev/solgo/README.md

 ## Disclaimer

 Please be aware that this project is still under active development.
 While it is approaching a state suitable for production use, there may still be undiscovered issues or limitations.
-Over the next few weeks, extensive testing will be conducted on 1-2 million contracts to evaluate its performance and stability.
-Additional tests and comprehensive documentation will also be added during this phase.
+Over the next few months, extensive testing will be conducted to evaluate its performance and stability.
+Additional tests and documentation will also be added during this phase.

-Once we are confident that the project is fully ready for production, this disclaimer will be removed.
-Until then, please use the software with caution and report any potential issues or feedback to help us improve its quality.
+Once I am confident that the project is fully ready for production, this disclaimer will be removed.
+Until then, please use the software with caution and report any potential issues or feedback to help improve its quality.

 ## Documentation